scheduleonce/developer-center/docs/OnceHub API/filtering-your-report-data.md

 **event\_type**: Determine which event types are most popular by retrieving multiple event type reports and comparing them.
 Evaluate customer behavior for one event type in comparison to another (for instance, one event type is canceled more than others).

 **conversation**: Understand more about your customer's journey by confirming which bookings came from chats.
-If your booking came from a ChatOnce conversation, the payload will include its conversation ID.
+If your booking came from a chatbot conversation, the payload will include its conversation ID.